UFResearchComputing/git-training/Hands-on3.md

 * Push the changes to the remote repo (github.com)
 * Make a branch for development, testing or other work
 * Make changes on the branch
-* Create a pull request to merge the branch back into the master
+* Create a pull request to merge the branch back into the main
 * Resolve conflicts and commit the pull request